compuphase/partcl/README.md

 ## Interpreter

-Partcl interpreter is a simple structure `struct tcl` which keeps the current environment, array of available commands and a last result value.
+ParTcl interpreter is a simple structure `struct tcl` which keeps the current environment, array of available commands and a last result value.

 Interpreter logic is wrapped around two functions - evaluation and